Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-00/03-submitting/page-01.md

 ###  Static Website Hosting:
 GitHub also provides a service known as <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
 This service provides **free** static website hosting.
 This is what you will primarily use this semester to host your web projects.

-<span class="label label-success">Neat-o</span> Did I mention it is FREE?
+Did I mention it is **FREE**?
 This means you do not have to purchase server providers from another company.

 ### Community Wiki Pages:
 Each repository also contains a community-editable wiki page, which can provide in depth information and how-to tutorials on a specific project.